It is the dawn of a new era.

 Well, now we know!
 Radiation is categorized into non-ionizing and ionizing.
 Non-ionizing types of radiation, like radio, microwave, infrared and visible light are considered safe, while ionizing types, like ultraviolet, x-rays and gamma rays are potentially dangerous.

-While 5G is expected to employ a higher range of frequencies than previous cellular technologies, it'll still be found safely within the confines of the microwave spectrum, including those millimeter waves.
-"Millimeter waves" may sound scary to some, but currently there is no reason to believe that 5G networks in themselves are going to be dangerous.
+While 5G is employing a higher range of frequencies than previous cellular technologies, it's still found safely within the confines of the microwave spectrum, including those millimeter waves.
+"Millimeter waves" may sound scary to some, but currently there is no reason to believe that 5G networks are going to be dangerous.

-Having all this in mind, we should feel safe in this new 5G world that is about to occur, fully enjoying the quality of life improvements it's going to bring about.
+Having all this in mind, we should feel safe in our new 5G world, fully enjoying the quality of life improvements that are going to come with it.